opil/documentation/docs/develop/TP/opil_config_tp_tasksupervisor.md

-# TaskSupervisor
+# TaskSupervisor configuration

- The TaskSupervisor is a system monitor that provides information about the ongoing tasks, as well as the general status.
-The TaskSupervisor is responsible for publishing information about the running tasks as well as those that were stopped (not implemented yet).
+The TaskSupervisor is a system monitor that provides information about the ongoing tasks, as well as its general status.
+The TaskSupervisor is responsible for publishing information about the running tasks as well as those that were stopped (the latest is not implemented yet).

-The TaskSchedular can be divided into three divisions, as described below:
+The TaskSchedular has three divisions:

 * **TaskSchedular**: The TaskSchedular is responsible for creating and monitoring the TaskManager.
 The TaskSchedular denotes a collection of one or more TaskManager.
 * **TaskManager**: The TaskManager is responsible for creating and monitoring tasks.
 A TaskManager denotes a collection of one or more tasks.
 * **Task**: A task is the lowest part of the TaskSchedular and describes a transport order that is being executed.
 Each task includes some information about what will be transported, from where to which destination, how this task will be triggered (e.g. a Sensor Event like a button needs to be pushed) and if there is a follow up/child task.

 An example of this TaskSchedular is depicted in the following listing:
 ```
 TaskSchedular
  ->TaskManager_1